formabble/releases/docs/docs/shards/shards/General/Limit.md

 </div>

-This shard truncates the input sequence to the specified number of elements(specified by the Max parameter) and returns the truncated sequence.
+This shard truncates the input sequence to the specified number of elements(specified by the Max parameter) and outputs the truncated sequence.

 ## Details